bioinformaticsdotca/IDE_2023/module7/module7_phylodynamics_practical.md

 1. At the top of the page there is a summary of the result, is there any sign of increased episodic selection in this clade?
 2. Look at the fitted tree output below, based on the colorbar in the legend for values of ω (dN/dS), is the inferred ω > 1 or < 1 in the branches leading up to the ON Deer+Human clade?
 3. What might this represent in terms of the differences between deer and human immune responses?
+4. Can you think of any limitations of this analysis?

 ---
 <a name="end"></a>